Are you interested in developing an online or hybrid course? Online course development at GRCC is a matter of following

-- Once the course is complete, the developer must complete a self-assessment of the course using the Online Course Readiness Rubric and submit it to the Instructional Technologist/Designer at email@example.com.
-At that point he or she will receive instructions via email on how to make the course available to reviewers.
+- Once the course is complete, the developer contacts the Instructional Technologist/Designer at firstname.lastname@example.org at which point, he or she will receive instructions via email on how to make the course available to reviewers.

 - The course is then reviewed by a committee that includes two faculty members and one instructional designer.
 If revisions are requested, the developer will be notified.
 If not, the course will be sent to the Executive Director of Distance Learning & Instructional Technologies for final approval.

 - Once approved, the executive director will notify the developer, department head, and associate dean of the approval, informing them that the course may be added to the schedule.